Cyber Insurance

 IT professionals

-Cyber liability insurance for technology companies covers legal costs when a client blames you for failing to prevent a data breach or cyberattack at their business.
+Cyber insurance covers legal costs when a client blames your tech company for failing to prevent a data breach or cyberattack at their business.

 For example, if an IT consultant leaves data for a small healthcare company unsecured on Amazon Web Services, and a cyberattack exposes hundreds of Social Security numbers and email addresses belonging to the company's customers, the healthcare company could blame the consultant and file a lawsuit.

-The consultant's cyber liability policy helps pay for legal defense costs and the eventual settlement.
+The consultant's cyber liability policy would pay for legal defense costs and the eventual settlement.

-Cyber insurance helps retail businesses recover after a cyberattack exposes customer information.
-It's recommended for any shop that handles credit card numbers or other sensitive information.
+Cyber insurance helps retailers recover after a data breach or cyberattack on their business.
+It's recommended for any shop that handles customer email addresses, credit card numbers, or other personal information.

-For example, an employee at your clothing store accidentally opens a social engineering email containing a malicious computer virus.
+For example, an employee at your clothing store accidentally clicks on a link in a social engineering email containing a malicious computer virus.
 The virus encrypts data crucial to your business’s operations and demands a ransom for its retrieval.

 Healthcare organizations

-Cyber insurance for healthcare organizations can help cover legal costs and provide essential resources, such as notifying clients or patients that their data was exposed, credit monitoring services for affected clients, and PR campaigns to restore reputation.
+Cyber insurance for medical practices can help cover financial losses and provide essential resources.
+That includes the cost of notifying clients that their data was exposed, credit monitoring services for affected clients, and PR campaigns to restore reputation.

-Cyber liability insurance would cover business interruption expenses while the facility works to reboot and upgrade security on their system.
+Cyber insurance would cover business interruption expenses while the facility works to reboot and upgrade security on its system.
+It would also help pay for a PR campaign and any related fines or legal fees.

 Financial service providers